Cairns: Tourism

 Tourism plays a major part in the Cairns economy.
 According to Tourism Australia, the Cairns region is the fourth-most-popular destination for international tourists in Australia after Sydney, Melbourne and Brisbane.
 While the city does not rank amongst Australia's top 10 destinations for domestic tourism, it attracts a significant number of Australian holiday makers despite its distance from major capitals.
 There is also a growing interest in Cairns from the Chinese leisure market with regular scheduled direct flights from Chinese cities such as Shanghai and Guangzhou.
 During the 2013 Chinese Lunar New Year period alone, Cairns saw 20,000 Chinese holidaymakers flying in on chartered flights.

 The city is near the Great Barrier Reef, the Wet Tropics of Queensland, and the Atherton Tableland.
 Great Barrier Reef tours that operate from Cairns are very popular and hence Cairns is also considered as the gateway to Great Barrier Reef.

 The Cairns esplanade includes a swimming lagoon with adjoining barbecue areas.
+Cairns Esplanade Lagoon opened in March 2003.
+Though initially controversial, the 4800-square-metre pool has proved a very popular local attraction since its opening.
 In May 2003, the then Cairns Mayor Kevin Byrne declared that topless sunbathing is permitted here.
-Many leisure activities are conducted in this area, including flea market, sports classes and many more.

 Commercial

 Several shopping centres of various sizes are located throughout Cairns.
 The largest of these are Cairns Central shopping centre, located in the central business district (CBD), and Stockland Cairns, located in the suburb of Earlville.
 In Westcourt, one of the city's oldest shopping centres has been refurbished, with the city's first DFO.
 To service the needs of suburbs further from the city centre, shopping complexes are also located at Mount Sheridan, Redlynch, Smithfield, and Clifton Beach.

-In 2010, the state government opened the second stage of William McCormack Place, an A$80 million office building credited as the first 6-star green star-rated building in the city.
+In 2010, the Queensland Government opened the second stage of William McCormack Place, an A$80 million office building credited as the first 6-star green star-rated building in the city.

 Media

-The Cairns Post is a daily newspaper published in the city; a weekly paper, The Cairns Sun, is also published.
-The Courier-Mail is a daily Queensland-wide newspaper published in Brisbane.
-The Australian newspaper also circulates widely.
-The Cairns Bulletin is an independent newspaper in circulation in the Cairns area.
+The Cairns Post, published by Rupert Murdoch's News Corp. is the main daily newspaper published in the city.
+Widely available are also The Courier-Mail, a daily newspaper published in Brisbane, and the national broadsheet The Australian, which both are also published by News Corp.

-Cairns is served by five television stations, three commercial television stations (WIN Television, Seven Queensland and Southern Cross 10) which are regional affiliates of the three Australian commercial television networks (10, Seven and Nine), and public broadcasters the ABC and SBS services.
+Cairns is served by five television stations, three commercial television stations (WIN Television, Seven Queensland and Network 10) which are regional affiliates of the three Australian commercial television networks (10, Seven and Nine), and public broadcasters the ABC and SBS services.

-All three main commercial networks produce local news coverage - Seven Queensland and WIN Television both air 30-minute local news bulletins at 6pm each weeknight, produced from newsrooms in the city but broadcast from studios in Maroochydore and Wollongong respectively.
-Southern Cross 10 airs a regional Queensland news updates of 10 News First.
+Of the three major commercial networks: